javascripter/nanocss/README.md

   CSS capabilities including pseudo classes and media queries to native inline styles.
-- [StyleX](https://github.com/facebook/stylex) for the simple and powerful API design for predictive and deterministic styling.
+- [StyleX](https://github.com/facebook/stylex) for the simple and powerful API design for predictable and deterministic styling.